-Serra dos Órgãos ("Organ Range") is a mountain range in the state of Rio de Janeiro that is part of the larger Serra do Mar system of mountain ranges which overlook Guanabara Bay in southeastern Brazil.
-The name comes from perceived resemblance of the vertical rock formations created by erosion to the tubes of organs used in Portuguese churches at the time.
+The Serra dos Órgãos ("Organ Range") is a mountain range in the state of Rio de Janeiro that is part of the larger Serra do Mar system of mountain ranges.
+The range overlooks Guanabara Bay in southeastern Brazil.

 Covering an area of approximately 20,000 ha (49,400 acres), the range is an escarpment on the northern edge of the Guanabara Graben (valley or depression) between the cities of Petrópolis and Teresópolis.

 Along the escarpment, the altitude ranges from near sea level in the coastal plain to 2,260 m (7,410 ft) above sea level further inland.
 The average elevation is 1,100 m (3,600 ft) above sea level.

 The Dedo de Deus (God's Finger) and Escalavrado, along with the nearby peaks with steep rock walls, are dramatic features that can be seen on a clear day from Rio de Janeiro, which is 50 km (31 mi) away.

 The mountains consist of granitic gneisses of the Neoproterozoic era.
 The region is structurally complex with considerable faulting combined with erosion.

 The ridge containing the God's Finger and other towers is unusual in being sustained by a thick dike of Cambrian granite that is more resistant to erosion than the surrounding Neoproterozoic orthogneisses.
 The formation of the rocks may have occurred around 620 million years ago.